fanotify

 if (metadata->mask == FAN_CREATE)

-printf("FAN_CREATE (file created):");
+printf("FAN_CREATE (file created):\n");

-if (metadata->mask == FAN_CREATE | FAN_ONDIR)
+if (metadata->mask == (FAN_CREATE | FAN_ONDIR))

-printf("FAN_CREATE | FAN_ONDIR (subdirectory created):");
+printf("FAN_CREATE | FAN_ONDIR (subdirectory created):\n");

-To obtain a file descriptor for the file object corresponding to
+objects by file handles.
+To obtain a file descriptor for

-an event you can use the struct file_handle that's provided
+the file object corresponding to an event you can use the

-within the fanotify_event_info_fid in conjunction with the
+fanotify_event_info_fid in conjunction with the

 open_by_handle_at(2) system call.
-A check for ESTALE is done
+A check for ESTALE is

-object was deleted prior to this system call. */
+for the object was deleted prior to this system call. */

-event_fd = open_by_handle_at(AT_FDCWD, file_handle, O_RDONLY);
+event_fd = open_by_handle_at(mount_fd, file_handle, O_RDONLY);

 if (errno == ESTALE) {